Andereoo/TkinterWeb/docs/source/compatibility.rst

   * To use JavaScript, :py:mod:`PythonMonkey`  must be installed.

-* It is also possible for the user to connect a JavaScript interpreter and then manipulate the document through Python.
+* It is also possible for the user to connect their own JavaScript interpreter or manipulate the document through Python.
 See :doc:`javascript` and :doc:`dom` for more information.

 **Images:**

 * TkinterWeb supports nearly 50 different image types through :py:mod:`PIL`.

-  * To load Scalable Vector Graphic images, :py:mod:`CairoSVG`, both :py:mod:`PyCairo` and :py:mod:`PyGObject`, or both :py:mod:`PyCairo` and :py:mod:`Rsvg` must also be installed.
+* In order to load Scalable Vector Graphic images, :py:mod:`CairoSVG`, both :py:mod:`PyCairo` and :py:mod:`PyGObject`, or both :py:mod:`PyCairo` and :py:mod:`Rsvg` must also be installed.

-* Without these packages, TkinterWeb will still function properly, but SVG files will not be shown.